Pxcket/Pxcket/README.md

 - 👋 Hi, I’m 2Behindert
 - 👀 I’m interested in Coding and Skating
-- 🌱 I’m currently learning to make cheats with C++, C#,
+- 🌱 I’m currently learning to make Cheats with C++, C#,